 The Corpusty and Saxthorpe Neighbourhood Plan (the Plan) is a new type of planning document.
 It is part of central Government's new approach to planning.
 This approach claims to give local people more say about what goes on in their area.
-The approach is described and set out in the Localism Act which came into force in April 2011.
-Corpusty & Saxthorpe was designated a Neighbourhood Planning Area in December 2013.
-This designation made Corpusty and Saxthorpe Parish Council the appropriate authority (see Appendix 1) to oversee and implement the planning process and to follow up on its recommendations if the Plan is approved for adoption by a referendum in the community.
+The approach is described and set out in the Localism Act which came into force in April 20111.
+Corpusty & Saxthorpe Parish was designated a Neighbourhood Planning Area in December 2013.
+This designation made Corpusty and Saxthorpe Parish Council the Qualifying Body (Evidence Base, Appendix 1) to oversee and implement the planning process and to follow up on its recommendations if the Plan is approved for adoption by a referendum in the community.

-The process leading to a referendum is as follows:
+The process leading to the production of this Neighbourhood Plan is as follows:

-- 1. Production of a pre-submission draft Neighbourhood Plan (previous draft); - 2.
-Submission of the draft to North Norfolk District Council for comment and referral for emendation; - 3.
+- 1. Production of a pre-submission draft Neighbourhood Plan; - 2.
+Submission of the draft to North Norfolk District Council, NNDC, for comment and referral for emendation; - 3.
 Statutory Consultation with the community, statutory consultees and others who have an interest in the community (over a six-week period); - 4.
 Any necessary revisions consequent to the Statutory Consultation; - 5.
-Resubmission to North Norfolk District Council and submission of the final document for independent examination by a properly appointed inspector; a process which may take several weeks; - 6.
-Publication of the inspector's report and, if positive, procedure to areferendum; - 7.
-Referendum to take place within 28 working days.
+Formal Submission to North Norfolk District Council for independent examination by an appointed inspector; - 6.
+Publication of the inspector's report, and proceed to referendum with implementation of the required emendations; - 7.
+Publication of the Referendum version for consultation with the community; - 8.
+Adoption by NNDC if referendum positive.

-The referendum question would be "Do you want North Norfolk District Council to adopt the Neighbourhood Plan for Corpusty and Saxthorpe to help it decide planning applications in the Neighbourhood Plan Area?"
+The referendum question is "Do you want North Norfolk District Council to use the Neighbourhood Plan for Corpusty & Saxthorpe to help it decide planning applications in the Neighbourhood Area"

-Anybody registered to vote in the Neighbourhood Plan Area will be entitled to vote.
-A simple majority of votes cast (over 50% of those voting) in favour of the Neighbourhood Plan is sufficient for it to succeed.
-This Plan provides a vision for the future of our community.
-It sets out clear planning policies to realise this vision.
-As required by the Localism Act, these policies are required to conform with higher level planning policy.
-An important consideration is that the North Norfolk Core Strategy2 designated Corpusty and Saxthorpe as a "service village".
-National priorities to build more housing require that the village should provide a certain number of new houses within its area.
+The referendum is conducted by the regulatory authorities; those registered to vote in the Neighbourhood Plan Area are entitled to vote.
+A simply majority of votes cast (over 50%), on the day will lead to the Plan moving forward for adoption by the District Council and becoming part of the overarching Development Plan.

+This Neighbourhood Plan provides a vision for the future of the parish of Corpusty and Saxthorpe and sets clear planning policies to realise this vision.
+As required by the Localism Act, these policies are required to complement and be in general conformity with higher order planning policy i.e. national and district policies and other statutory requirements.
+An important consideration is that the North Norfolk Core Strategy2 designated Corpusty and Saxthorpe as a "Service Village".
+National priorities to build more housing require that the villages should provide a certain number of new houses within its area.
 This requirement which is in line with national housing strategy makes a Neighbourhood Plan particularly important because it will provide guidance for that development, enabling local residents to determine what new developments should look like, where they should be built and what additional infrastructure is necessary to cater for a growing population.